csc-training/summerschool/openmp/docs/05-mpi-threads.md

 # Summary

 - Multiple threads may make MPI calls simultaneously
-- Thread specific tags and/or communicators
+- Thread-specific tags and/or communicators
 - For collectives it is often better to use a single thread for communication